Indonesia: Missing submarine has sunk — military | DW | 24.04.2021

-Authorities said they found objects that had been inside, indicating the submarine with 53 crew members has sunk.
-The deadline to locate the vessel before its oxygen ran out passed early Saturday.
+Authorities said they recovered debris that indicated the submarine with 53 crew members sank.
+The submarine's oxygen reserve was estimated to run out early Saturday.

 The Indonesian military submarine that went missing off Bali with 53 people on board is believed to have sunk, officials said on Saturday.